 The USCIS hasn’t shared any stats or data about the approval rates of EB-2 NIW petitions, but we can get an idea of the approval rate by looking at the standard EB-2 approval rate.

-USCIS data indicates that I-140 (Immigrant Petition for Alien Worker) petitions in this specific category have an average approval rate of approximately 93 percent.
+USCIS data indicates that I-140 petitions in this specific category have an average approval rate of approximately 93 percent.
 Depending on the volume of petitions in any given year, this rate may vary within a range of 83 percent to 96 percent.

 If your NIW petition is denied, you may have options for further action.
 You can consider appealing the decision or reapplying with a stronger case.
-It is crucial to assess the reasons for the denial and consult an immigration attorney to determine the best course of action in your situation.
+It’s crucial to assess the reasons for the denial and consult an immigration attorney to discuss factors such as your immigration history and determine the best course of action in your situation.
 If your petition is denied, or you have concerns about the strength of your case, get in touch with our team of immigration specialists.

 Comparison with other US visas